 - Always turn on the bathroom fan when taking a shower.

 To prevent asthma symptoms from being triggered by wet weather, the following points should be noted:

-Avoiding triggers such as humidity, mold, dust, and pollen, taking long-term asthma control drugs, and taking quick-relief drugs are the three main ways to treat asthma.
+Avoiding triggers such as humidity, mold, dust, and pollen, long-term asthma control drugs, and quick-relief drugs are the three main ways to treat asthma.

-In a word, If you’re an asthma people is better for you to live in the humidity range between 30%-50%, using a dehumidifier to control your home humidity, and always be precautious.
+In a word, If you’re an asthma people is better for you to live in the humidity range between 30%-50%, use a dehumidifier to control your home humidity, and always be precautious.